Does artificial intelligence need rules? – The AI Report: Regulation for protection or as a brake on innovation? – Image: Xpert.Digital

 Opportunities through regulation

-Challenges for innovation and competitiveness
+Challenges for Innovation and Competitiveness

 Potential for a future-oriented AI landscape

-Opportunities of artificial intelligence in healthcare
+Opportunities of Artificial Intelligence in Healthcare

-Advances in mobility through AI systems
+Progress in mobility through AI systems

 Support for the economy